harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 ---
-title: "Building a Vue Auto Component Importer - A Better Dev Experience"
+title: "Building a Vue Auto Component Importer: A Better Dev Experience"
 description: "Components magically being imported into your app is the latest developer experience trend in Vue.
 Why does it exist and how does it work?"
 head:
 - - meta